Controlling Weeds

 - Crop rotation

-- Use of perennial crop phases in rotations
+- Use of perennial crops in rotations

 - Rotation of highly competitive crops with less competitive crops